clarkfitzg/phd_research/analysis/vecchia/notes.md

 Interesting how he does approximate simulations of n dimensional Gaussian with known covariance matrix in O(n) operations.
 A matrix - vector multiply takes O(n^2).
 I never considered the need to do an approximate simulation.
+Done in this case to quantify uncertainty.

+Matèrn covariance function used to simulate.
+The special case of exponential covariance is also used.

+Results compared through KL divergence- smaller is better.
+- using more neighbors is better
+- Grouped is better than ungrouped
+- Choice of neighbors (permutations) matters

+What exactly is sorting the coordinates?
+Does this mean that he's using neighbors based on the coordinates?

+Run time is on the order of 1 minute for exponential covariance.

+In the data example in Figure 7 they all seem pretty close to the same value.
+Also this seems to have gracefully handled the missing data?
+Not totally clear what these predictions / interpolations are, and what the point is.
+I guess knowing the covariance is nice for being able to simulate.